apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Defines variables which are determined after Cluster instantiation and reflect
+dynamic or runtime attributes of instantiated Clusters.
-<p>Represents user-defined variables that can be used as environment variables for Pods and Actions,
+These variables serve as placeholders for setting environment variables in Pods and Actions, or for rendering configuration and script templates before actual values are finalized.</p>
-or to render templates of config and script.
-These variables are placed in front of the environment variables declared in the Pod if used as environment variables.</p>
+<p>These variables are placed in front of the environment variables declared in the Pod if used as
-<p>The value of a var can be populated from the following sources:</p>
+environment variables.</p>
+<p>Variable values can be sourced from:</p>
 <ul>
-<li>ConfigMap: Allows you to select a ConfigMap and a specific key within that ConfigMap to extract the value from.</li>
+<li>ConfigMap: Select and extract a value from a specific key within a ConfigMap.</li>
-<li>Secret: Allows you to select a Secret and a specific key within that Secret to extract the value from.</li>
+<li>Secret: Select and extract a value from a specific key within a Secret.</li>
 <li>Pod: Retrieves values (including ports) from a selected Pod.</li>
 <li>Service: Retrieves values (including address, port, NodePort) from a selected Service.
-The purpose of ServiceVar is to obtain the address of a ComponentService.</li>
+Intended to obtain the address of a ComponentService within the same Cluster.</li>
-<li>Credential: Retrieves values (including account name, account password) from a SystemAccount variable.</li>
+<li>Credential: Retrieves account name and password from a SystemAccount variable.</li>
-<li>ServiceRef: Retrieves values (including address, port, account name, account password) from a selected
+<li>ServiceRef: Retrieves address, port, account name and password from a selected ServiceRefDeclaration.
-ServiceRefDeclaration.
-The purpose of ServiceRefVar is to obtain the specific address that a ServiceRef is bound to (e.g., a ClusterService of another Cluster).</li>
+Designed to obtain the address bound to a ServiceRef, such as a ClusterService or ComponentService of another cluster or an external service.</li>
-<li>Component: Retrieves values from a field of a Component.</li>
+<li>Component: Retrieves values from a selected Component, including replicas and instance name list.</li>
 </ul>
 <p>This field is immutable.</p>
 </td>